Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ```
 This process allows for the seamless integration and utilization of diverse datasets within our fault diagnosis framework.

-NOTE: The folder names in the source directory should be consistent with those in the target directory (meaning the classes of source and target are the same).
+NOTE: The names of folders in the source directory should be consistent with those in the target directory (meaning the classes of source and target are the same).

 ## Training Procedures
 ### Within-dataset transfer